 The credit facility agreement requires the Company to maintain certain minimum financial covenants.
-Specifically, (i) the Company's Consolidated Leverage Ratio may not exceed 1.25 to 1.00 and (ii) Consolidated EBITDA (which would exclude certain non-cash charges related to the restructuring of the Company's golf ball operations) for any four consecutive quarters may not be less than \$50,000,000.
+Specifically, (i) the Company's Consolidated Leverage Ratio may not exceed 1.25 to 1.00 and (ii) Consolidated EBITDA (which would exclude certain non-cash charges related to the restructuring of the

+Company's golf ball operations) for any four consecutive quarters may not be less than \$50,000,000.
 The credit facility agreement also includes certain other restrictions, including restrictions limiting additional indebtedness, dividends, stock repurchases, transactions with affiliates, capital expenditures, asset sales, acquisitions, mergers, liens and encumbrances and other restrictions that are customary in credit facility agreements of this type.
 The credit facility also contains other customary provisions, including affirmative covenants, representations and warranties and events of default.

 Effective March 15, 2004, as a result of the Top-Flite Acquisition and normal seasonality of the Company's business, the Company obtained an additional \$25,000,000 unsecured line of credit with Bank of America.
-The \$25,000,000 unsecured line of credit is scheduled to be available until June 15, 2004, subject to earlier termination in accordance with its terms and is subject to generally the same covenants and other terms as are contained in the \$100,000,000 credit facility.
-At March 31, 2004, there were no borrowings outstanding under the \$25,000,000 unsecured line of credit and the Company was in compliance with the covenants and other terms thereof.
-The purpose of this commitment is to ensure an additional source of liquidity during the first part of the new golf season during which the Company typically uses more cash than it generates.
-During the second quarter, the Company typically begins generating cash in excess of its cash needs.
-The Company expects that all amounts borrowed under the Company's credit facilities, will be paid off in full by the end of the second quarter.
+The purpose of this line of credit was to ensure an additional source of liquidity during the first part of the new golf season during which the Company typically uses more cash than it generates.
+This line of credit expired June 15, 2004.

-In connection with the Top-Flite Acquisition, the Company assumed capital lease obligations which had an aggregate outstanding balance of \$91,000 at March 31, 2004, related primarily to computer and telecommunication systems.
+In connection with the Top-Flite Acquisition, the Company assumed capital lease obligations which had an aggregate outstanding balance of \$93,000 at June 30, 2004, related primarily to computer and telecommunication systems.
 The lease agreements expire in 2006.